 In 1969, through efforts of numerous groups, the dining room of the Rockwell House was selected for the Winterthur Museum near Wilmington, Delaware.
 The museum was able to purchase the room after the fire.
 The money from the sale went towards repairs on the house.
 What the museum purchased was the black marble mantle, the woodwork, and impressions of the plaster around the ceiling medallion.
 The woodwork included two sliding panel doors that were between the living and dining room and all of the door facings along with the wainscoting.
 However, the owner would not sell the pine floor.
 The room was reassembled to create a ‘historically accurate’ room known as the Georgia Room in their museum.

 There are many stories and rumors about the Rockwell House, including a tale of gold buried in the vicinity of the house.
 The house stands today thanks to the efforts of Mr. and Mrs. Ogden.
 A local man planned to buy the home and sell the valuable doors and mantles out of it.
 Mr. Ogden was able to buy the house.
 A renovation has been underway since 1971 to restore the Rockwell House.
 However, very little has changed over the last several decades.
 The base of the columns on the front porch was originally wood, and now they are concrete.
 The front porch buttresses were initially wooden before being replaced with brick.

 The Rockwell House was purchased in 2019 by three investors, led by Ross Sheppard, a realtor in Atlanta who specializes in historic preservation.
 Sheppard credits his consultant, Kyle Campbell with Preservation South in Greenville, South Carolina, for managing the tax credit application process and providing general preservation consulting.
-You can follow the restoration progress of the Rockwell House on Facebook.
+You can follow the restoration progress of the Rockwell House on the Rockwell House blog and on Facebook.